top of page

 Our inaugural academic year began in September 2022 with a cohort of 26 scholars, who participated in seminars led by the likes of Marina Warner, Assemble Studio, Gargi Bhattacharyya, Robert Macfarlane, Ann Pettifor, Carne Ross, Robin Kirkpatrick, Adam Broomberg, Terry Macalister, Esther Teichmann & Mark Nelson, in addition to working on their own individually supervised research projects.

-The NSotA Diploma in Environmental Humanities has since been augmented by weekly Critical-Creative Seam classes.
-This year we welcomed 34 scholars and several new seminar speakers, including Imani Jacqueline Brown, Pablo Mukherjee, Dan Edelstyn, Ken Worpole, Ariel Caine, Natalie Bennett, Paul Powlesland, and Ackroyd & Harvey.
+The NSotA Diploma in Environmental Humanities was then augmented by weekly Critical-Creative Seam classes.
+This past year we welcomed 33 scholars and several new seminar speakers, including Imani Jacqueline Brown, Pablo Mukherjee, Dan Edelstyn, Ken Worpole, Ariel Caine, Natalie Bennett, Paul Powlesland, and Ackroyd & Harvey.

-In response to demand, the New School will make additional places available for the forthcoming 2024-25 academic year.
-We have reshaped the programme around intensively-supervised and collaborative research projects around pressing ecocritical concerns.
-We are also working with the Haywood Gallery to continue the work of its Dear Earth group show of summer 2023, which explored artistic responses to the climate emergency.
+All places have now been filled for the forthcoming 2024-25 academic year.
+Our reshaped programme emphasises intensively-supervised and collaborative research projects addressing the concerns of social and ecological crisis.
+We are also working with the Haywood Gallery to continue the work of its Dear Earth group show of Summer 2023, which explored artistic responses to the climate emergency.

-In preparation for this we are now welcoming enquiries from people of all ages, experiences and backgrounds, who might wish to join us both in-place and on-line for 2024/25.
+We continue to welcome enquiries from people of all ages, experiences and backgrounds, who might wish to join us both in-place and on-line for the 2025/26 academic year.

 Full-Fee Scholarships